Advocacy helps you to:

-- physical disabilities
+- a physical disability

-- learning disabilities
+- a learning disability

-- mental ill health
+- a mental health condition

-- sensory impairment
+- a sensory impairment

 - social or health care needs